gammasim/simtools/docs/source/getting_started.md

 - using git and pip
 - download a docker container with all software installed

-All simtools applications are available as command line tools.
+All simtools applications are available as command-line tools.
 Note the naming of the tool, starting with `simtools-` followed by the application name.
 See {ref}`Applications` for more details.